An algebra over the operad of posets and structural binomial identities: Combinatorics

 \section{Combinatorics}

-In the first subsection, we apply our results to study binomial identities.
-We could not find identities \eqref{eq:nodiv}, the identities of Proposition~\ref{Proposition:pc} and Proposition~\ref{prop:new} in the book \cite{lcomb}.
+In the first subsection we apply our results to study binomial identities.
+We could not find the identities in Equation~\eqref{eq:nodiv}, Proposition~\ref{Proposition:pc} and Proposition~\ref{prop:new} in the book \cite{lcomb}.
+We explore some corollaries of those identities, including an identity for finite partitions of fixed length that are allowed to contain empty sets (Subsection \ref{subsec:partitions}).
 In Section~\ref{sec:prob} we introduce a combinatorial approach to study the multivariate negative hypergeometric distribution.